Period guide

 How to use the Period Calculator

 Learn how last period date, cycle length, and period length predict upcoming dates.
-This guide explains what to enter, what the answer means, and what mistakes to avoid before you copy the result.
+Enter the inputs carefully, try the example, then read the limits before using or copying the number.

 Open the Period Calculator